-Salisbury Heights is a smaller suburb in South Australia within the Salisbury local government area (postcode 5109).
-With a population of 4,488, the suburb has an established demographic with a median age of 38.
+Salisbury Heights is a smaller residential area in South Australia within the Salisbury local government area (postcode 5109).
+The area has roughly 4,488 residents and an established demographic, with a median age of 38.
 Households earn a median income of $93K per year, with an average household size of 2.8 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.3% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, clerical & administrative, professionals.
+Employment in the area leans toward healthcare and construction.
 The top ancestries reported are English, Australian, Italian.

-The median house price in Salisbury Heights is $883,000, having surged 13.1% over the past year.
-The current median weekly rent is $625.
-This gives a gross rental yield of approximately 3.7%.
+Median house prices in Salisbury Heights stand at $948,000, having grown strongly by 7.4% over the last twelve months.
+The current median weekly rent is $546.
+This gives a gross rental yield of approximately 3.0%.
 The median monthly mortgage repayment is $1,514.

 Salisbury Heights is served by 1 school, including 1 primary.
 The average ICSEA score is 974, which is around the national average of 1,000.
 Public transport access includes 29 bus stops.
 The crime rate in the Salisbury LGA is below average at 3,231 incidents per 100,000 population.